MaestSi/ONTrack/README.md

 As a real-life _Pokédex_, the workflow described in our [preprint](https://www.biorxiv.org/content/10.1101/617019v1) will facilitate tracking biodiversity in remote and biodiversity-rich areas.
 For instance, during a [Taxon Expedition](https://taxonexpeditions.com/) to Borneo, our analysis confirmed the novelty of a [beetle](https://www.theguardian.com/science/2018/apr/30/new-beetle-species-named-after-leonardo-dicaprio) species named after Leonardo DiCaprio.

-Last but not least, special thanks to Davide Canevazzi (@davidecanevazzi) and Luca Marcolungo (@Liukvr) for helping me out in setting up and debugging the pipeline.
+Last but not least, special thanks to Davide Canevazzi ([davidecanevazzi](https://github.com/davidecanevazzi)) and Luca Marcolungo ([Liukvr](https://github.com/Liukvr)) for helping me out in setting up and debugging the pipeline.